-The Statistics and Information Department, Minister's Secretariat Ministry of Health, Labour and Welfare, sent questionnaire forms directly to prefectural offices in charge of labour administration.

-The prefectural offices in charge of labour administration filled out the questionnaire forms and sent them back to the Statistics and Information Department, Minister's Secretariat Ministry of Health, Labour and Welfare.
+The Ministry of Health, Labour and Welfare, sent questionnaire forms directly to prefectural offices in charge of labour administration.
+The prefectural offices in charge of labour administration filled out the questionnaire forms and sent them back to the Ministry of Health, Labour and Welfare.
 The following standards for tabulation were used.

 Standards for Tabulation:

-- In cases where a strike or other workers' act of dispute occurs simultaneously with an employer's lockout, the dispute is tabulated in the column for each act but counted as one dispute in the column for total number of disputes (excluding duplications). - In cases where two types of major demand are made in one dispute, each major demand is counted.
+- In cases where a strike or other workers' act of dispute occurs simultaneously with an employer's lockout, the dispute is tabulated in the column for each act but counted as one dispute in the column for total number of disputes (excluding duplications). - 2.
+In cases where two types of major issues are made in one dispute, each major issues is counted.

-Labour dispute : any dispute over workers' status between

-labour and management for the settlement of which a third party intervenes through conciliation, mediation, or arbitration, or where acts of dispute have occurred.

-- Total dispute : the total of all dispute accompanied by acts of dispute or settled by third party intervention. - Act of dispute : action taken by either or both parties to attain an objective which disrupts normal business operation (strikes of a half day or more, lockouts, strikes of a half day or less, slowdowns, and production takeovers). - Strike of a half day or more : temporary work stoppage by a workers' organization to obtain an objective.
-Strikes of a half day or less are excluded. - Lockout : stoppage of business activity by an employer as a means of dispute, accompanied by employer's announcement to that effect. - Strike of a half day or less : temporary work stoppage by a workers' organization to obtain an objective, with an aggregate duration of less than one-half of one working day.

-- Slowdown : reduction in work efficiency by a workers' organization to obtain an objective while continuing to work. - Production takeover : where a business establishment is occupied by workers against the will of the employer and production and operation are conducted according to the workers' policies. - Working days lost : aggregate person-days lost by dispute participants during a strike lasting a half day or more and lockouts (excluding number of person-days lost indirectly). - IX International Labour-related Statistics (See pp. 320~321)
+- Labour dispute: any dispute over workers' status between labour and management for the settlement of which a third party intervenes through conciliation, mediation, or arbitration, or where acts of dispute have occurred. - Total dispute: the total of all dispute accompanied by acts of dispute or settled by third party intervention. - Act of dispute: action taken by either or both parties to attain an objective which disrupts normal business operation (strikes for half a day or more, lockouts, strikes for half a day or less, slowdowns, and production takeovers). - Strikes for half a day or more: temporary work stoppage by a workers' organization to obtain an objective.
+Strikes for half a day or less are excluded. - Lockout: stoppage of business activity by an employer as a means of dispute, accompanied by employer's announcement to that effect. - Strikes for half a day or less: temporary work stoppage by a workers' organization to obtain an objective, with an aggregate duration of less than one-half of one working day. - Slowdown: reduction in work efficiency by a workers' organization to obtain an objective while continuing to work. - Production takeover: where a business establishment is occupied by workers against the will of the employer and production and operation are conducted according to the workers' policies. - Working days lost: aggregate person-days lost by dispute participants during a strike lasting half a day or more and lockouts (excluding number of person-days lost indirectly).

+X International Labour-related Statistics